 A sublease may be used for all or a portion of the remaining term of the original lease.
 The original tenant remains fully responsible for the rental unit in addition to having shared responsibilities with the sublessee.

 The sublessee signs the sublease agreement that has a clause in it that states that the sublessee agrees to follow the terms and conditions of the original lease for the rental unit.
 The sublessee should be given a copy of the original lease that becomes a part of the sublease agreement.

 If the sublessee fails to follow the terms and conditions of the lease agreement, then the original tenant is still held responsible.
-This includes any unpaid rent or damage to the rental unit caused by the subtenant.
-The original tenant becomes like a landlord for the subtenant.
+This includes any unpaid rent or damage to the rental unit caused by the sublessee.
+The original tenant becomes like a landlord for the sublessee.

 Subletting Laws in Oregon

 To sublease all or a portion of a rental unit, the original tenant must have permission from the landlord in writing.
 The landlord must sign the sublease agreement.
 Moreover, the landlord usually exercises significant control over who is allowed to sublease the rental unit and under what conditions.